 If you want to avoid the crowds then go on Monday morning.
 But if you want to experience it like a local like us, then go on Saturday mornings when everyone descends for their weekend shopping.

-Check out Delta flights to Europe for the best deals to explore Budapest and the rest of Hungary.
+Check out fly.co.uk for cheap flights to Europe and explore Budapest and the rest of Hungary.

 Disclaimer: We were invited to step out of our comfort zone by the Visit Hungary Tourism Board for our trip to Budapest.
 As always our thoughts, recommendations and taste buds are always our own.